veitlab/moove/README.md

 ASIO provides the lowest latency, which is critical for Moove's real-time targeting capabilities.
 To enable ASIO support in `sounddevice`, replace the default PortAudio DLL with an ASIO-enabled version.

-- Find an ASIO-enabled PortAudio DLL from a trusted source, such as [this one](https://github.com/spatialaudio/portaudio-binaries).

 - Locate the PortAudio DLL in your `sounddevice` installation.
 A common path is:
 ```
 C:\Users\<YourUsername>\AppData\Roaming\Python\<YourPythonVersion>\site-packages\_sounddevice_data\portaudio_binaries\libportaudio64bit.dll